PrimeTimeTran/next-blog/data/blog/heapq.md

 print(a, b, c, d, e)
 # 12 23 37 41 43
 ```

+The return of both these methods are not unlike destructuring.

 ### Use `heapq.heapify(nums)` will create a heap for us